AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-02-20-archive-feature-selection-2.md

 To make the problem more tractable, some assumptions are used.
 One of them, the fact that already selected features are independent of the features not selected but under consideration.
 This allows for a greedy selection process and a simplified formula to solve:

+> $$ argmax I(x_i; y) — [\alpha I(x_i; x_s) - \beta I(x_i; x_s|y)] $$
-> argmax I(xi; y) — [αI(xi; xs)-βI(xi; xs|y)] where i not in S
+> where $$ i \notin S $$

 The left side of the formula searches for maximum relevancy and the right one for minimal redundancy.
 Different MI-based feature selection algorithms vary α and β parameters, thus changing some of the other assumptions of the algorithm.
-For example, the JMI, aka joint mutual information algorithm assigns the 1/#selected features-1 to both α and β.
+For example, the JMI, aka joint mutual information algorithm assigns the `1/#selected features-1` to both α and β.
 And then we arrive at mRMR.

 mRMR (minimal-redundancy-maximum-relevance) is a class of algorithms that try to identify features with most mutual information with the target variable, yet minimum overlap between them.
-It assigns 1/#selected features-1 to α and 0 to β from the formula above.
+It assigns `1/#selected features-1` to α and 0 to β from the formula above.
 The [original paper](http://home.penglab.com/papersall/docpdf/2005_TPAMI_FeaSel.pdf) described 2 methods, MID and MIQ, that is, minimum information distance and minimum information quotient, respectively.

 A nice package with scikit-learn compatible interface can be found [here](https://github.com/danielhomola/mifs).
 Here’s a code sample from them: